-HOBY MD Annual Seminar
+HOBY Maryland Annual Seminar

 A typical seminar weekend includes: